-An integral part of your EU General Data Protection Regulation (GDPR) compliance project is producing appropriate documentation, which includes a personal data breach notification procedure.
+An integral part of your EU General Data Protection Regulation (GDPR) compliance project is producing appropriate documentation, which includes planning the steps for your data breach procedure.

 If you’re just beginning your GDPR project, we suggest that your organisation should prioritise creating incident response and breach reporting procedures to prove you are making an effort to comply.